-1. Since family meals are universal, inviting extended family members who are not Jewish to join in the holiday meals can serve to focus on the commonalities of your traditions.
+1. Since family meals are universal, inviting extended family members who are of another faith to join in the holiday meals can serve to focus on the commonalities of your traditions.
 Over time, these gatherings become part of the year's cycle for the extended family.
 They become familiar.
 Try to cook traditional foods eaten on that holiday.
 If you don't have recipes, you can find some on our site.
-Or you can invite close friends, both Jewish not, to bring along their favorite dishes.
+Or you can invite friends and family of all faiths to bring along their favorite dishes.

 2. Try to involve each member of your family in the holiday.
 On Rosh Hashanah, you can begin new family traditions by discussing how to make the year a better one, how you as a family want to grow.
 Come up with three or four ways you can attain your goals.
 On Yom Kippur, you can talk about how you as a family have "missed the mark" and what you can do to repair any wounds.

-3. If your spouse doesn't like to attend synagogue with you, try to create a group for others in your situation.
+3. If your spouse is uncomfortable attending synagogue with you, try to create a group of others to be there with.
 Set up a certain area in the synagogue where you can all sit together so that you don't have to feel alone.
 The seating area could also welcome widowed, divorced or single members.
 Another option is to join a "havurah" (informal study and worship group) that will sit together.

 5. If you are the Jewish partner, remember that your spouse may be feeling uncomfortable with the traditions, the synagogue and all your family members.
 So pay attention to your partner, explain as much as possible to them, and appreciate your spouse's willingness to participate.